Eliesa Katoa: Rep career

 On 2 November 2025 during Tonga's match against New Zealand, Katoa was taken from the field during warm up after being concussed by fellow team mate Lehi Hopoate, Katoa then suffered two more head injuries while playing before he was taken off the field after the third injury.
 He was stretchered off the field with oxygen and was rushed to hospital, it was later revealed that he underwent surgery after suffering a seizure due to a bleed on the brain, the NRL is set to launch an investigation on any HIA breaches.
 On 5 November 2025, Katoa's family provided an update for him saying that he was in a stable condition and no longer in the ICU, Katoa is expected to make a full but lengthy recovery.
+In December 2025, following the investigation into Katoa's injury it found that three members of the Tongan medical team had breaches in concussion protocols, miscommunication and a rule breach.
+Those three members of the medical team would be banned from the being in or around the NRL and ARLC for two years, Tonga's head doctor, assistant doctor and head trainer were issued with notices.